Mitch McConnell: Early life and education (1942–1967)

-McConnell was born on February 20, 1942, to Julia Odene "Dean" (née Shockley; 1919–1993) and Addison Mitchell "A.M."
-McConnell II (1917–1990).
-McConnell was born in Sheffield, Alabama, and grew up in nearby Athens, Alabama, where his grandfather, Robert Hayes McConnell Sr., and his great uncle, Addison Mitchell McConnell, owned McConnell Funeral Home.
+McConnell was born on February 20, 1942, to Julia Odene "Dean" (née Shockley) and Addison Mitchell "A.M."
+McConnell II at Colbert County Hospital (now Helen Keller Hospital) in Sheffield, Alabama, and grew up in Athens, Alabama, where his grandfather, Robert Hayes McConnell Sr., and his great-uncle, Addison Mitchell McConnell, owned McConnell Funeral Home.
 He is of Scots-Irish and English descent.
-One of his ancestors fought on the American side in the American Revolutionary War.
+His ancestor James McConnell fought on the American side in the American Revolutionary War.

 In 1944, at the age of two, McConnell's upper left leg was paralyzed by a polio attack.
-He received treatment at the Roosevelt Warm Springs Institute for Rehabilitation.
+He and his mother were living with an aunt in Five Points, Alabama, at the time, and he received treatment at the Roosevelt Warm Springs Institute for Rehabilitation.
 The treatment potentially saved him from being disabled for the rest of his life.
 McConnell said his family "almost went broke" because of costs related to his illness.

 In 1950, when he was eight, McConnell moved with his family from Athens to Augusta, Georgia, where his father, who was in the Army, was stationed at Fort Gordon.

 In 1956, his family moved to Louisville, Kentucky, where he attended duPont Manual High School.
 McConnell was elected student council president at his high school during his junior year.
 He graduated Omicron Delta Kappa from the University of Louisville with a B.A. in political science in 1964 with honors.
 He was president of the Student Council of the College of Arts and Sciences and a member of the Phi Kappa Tau fraternity.

 McConnell attended the 1963 March on Washington for Jobs and Freedom, where Martin Luther King Jr. gave the "I Have a Dream" speech.
 In 1964, at the age of 22, he attended civil rights rallies, and interned with Senator John Sherman Cooper.
 He has said his time with Cooper inspired him to run for the Senate later in life.

 In 1967, McConnell graduated from the University of Kentucky College of Law, where he was president of the Student Bar Association.

 Early career (1967–1984)

-In March 1967, shortly before the expiration of his educational draft deferment upon graduation from law school, McConnell enlisted in the U.S. Army Reserve as a private at Louisville, Kentucky.
+In March 1967, shortly before the expiration of his educational draft deferment upon graduation from law school, McConnell enlisted in the U.S. Army Reserve as a private at Louisville.
 This was a coveted position because the Reserve units were mostly kept out of combat during the Vietnam War.
 His first day of training at Fort Knox, Kentucky, was July 9, 1967, two days after taking the bar exam, and his last day was August 15, 1967.
-Shortly after his arrival, he was diagnosed with optic neuritis and was deemed medically unfit for military service.
-After five weeks at Fort Knox, he was honorably discharged.
-His brief time in service has repeatedly been put at issue by his political opponents during his electoral campaigns.
+Shortly after his arrival he was diagnosed with optic neuritis and deemed medically unfit for military service, and was honorably discharged.
+McConnell's political opponents have repeatedly made an issue of his brief time in service during his electoral campaigns.

-From 1968 to 1970, McConnell worked as chief legislative assistant to Senator Marlow Cook in Washington, D.C., managing a legislative department consisting of five members as well as assisting with speech writing and constituent services.
+From 1968 to 1970, McConnell worked as chief legislative assistant to Senator Marlow Cook in Washington, D.C., managing a legislative department consisting of five members as well as assisting with speechwriting and constituent services.